sdhalliday92/Collectibles/README.md

 - A functional CRUD application created in Python, following best practices and design principles, that meets the requirements set on your Kanban Board
-- Fully designed test suites for the application you are creating, as well as automated tests for validation of the application.
-You must provide high test coverage in your backend and provide consistent reports and evidence to support a TDD approach.
 - A functioning front-end website and integrated API's, using Flask.
-- Code fully integrated into a Version Control System using the
-- Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.
+- Code fully integrated into a Version Control System using the Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.

 ### **Functionality**